 - To motivate individuals to progress to further professional development through future study or as part of their chosen career.

-- Allow learners to get progressions to next level 5 Diploma in Health and Social Care to achieve over 240 credits leading to the University final year.
+- Allow learners to get progressions to the next level 5 Diploma in Health and Social Care to achieve over 240 credits leading to the University final year.

 Unit 1: Academic Study Skills